CheshireMinded/WGC/README.md

 ## 📱 Installation

 ### As PWA (Recommended)
-1. Visit the app in your browser
+1. Visit [the live demo](https://cheshireminded.github.io/WGC/) in your browser
 2. Look for the "Install" button or browser prompt
 3. Click "Install" to add to your device
 4. Access from your home screen or app drawer

 ### Browser Access
-Simply visit the deployed URL in any modern browser.
+Simply visit [the live demo](https://cheshireminded.github.io/WGC/) in any modern browser.

 ## 🔧 Development